tsweet77/intention-repeater/README.md

 Hello All,

-This is the Intention Repeater program.
-It takes your intention, and repeats it up to 1+ million times per second in computer memory.
-It works with what's called a Servitor (programmed energy) 2000+ hours/20 years in development.
+Introducing my free, open-source Intention Repeater.
+It repeats your intention 1+ Million times per second.
+So, if you use “I am calm” for instance, it will most likely calm you if you are open minded and energy sensitive.
+It works with what's called a Servitor (programmed energy) 2000+ hours/20 years in co-creation with 100’s of other entities.
+It can be used for affirmations, or to charge up objects.
+See the PDF in this project for info on how to charge up an object.

 I placed this into open source in order that it might be developed and improved upon.